rackerlabs/docs-aws/docs/aws-instance-scheduler/index.rst

 utilization from 168 hours to 50 hours—yielding a 70 percent reduction in
 running costs).

-Instance Scheduler is a *solution* not an AWS *service*, so you can't find it in the AWS console.
+Instance Scheduler is a *solution*, not an AWS *service*, so you can't find it in the AWS console.
 It is composed of several AWS services that are packaged together into a CloudFormation template.
 It's important to note that it does not feature a user interface.
 AWS develops, maintains, and